Rian1010/Charity-Website/README.md

 ## Charity Base
 The link, at which my website is published is [here](https://rian1010.github.io/Charity-Website/).
 > A website that spreads awareness on economic and political problems, which cause poverty and life threatening situations in many countries.
 This was made for the second milestone project for the full stack developer course of Code Institute.
-The goal is to make a user interactive web application and to use HTML, CSS and JavaScript.
+The goal is to make a user interactive web application and use HTML, CSS and JavaScript.

 ## Table of Contents
 1. [**Team**](#team)